 Tsoureki dough has different ingredients compared to bread dough.
 It has eggs, butter and milk.
 These ingredients contribute to a richer, denser dough and therefore, it will take longer for the dough to rise compared to making bread.
 As a result, expect the rising process to take 2-3 hours or possibly longer, depending on the temperature in your home.

-When storing your tsoureki, it is best to individually wrap each tsoureki with cling wrap and then place in an airtight container.
+When storing your Tsoureki, it is best to individually wrap each Tsoureki with cling wrap and then place in an airtight container.
 Like bread, Tsoureki tastes best when freshly made and stored at room temperature.
 If you have any leftovers, you could use one of the following methods to store your tsoureki.

-At room temperature: It should keep soft for 4-5 days.
+- At room temperature: It should keep soft for 4-5 days.

-In the refrigerator: It can be stored for 1-2 weeks.
+- In the refrigerator: It can be stored for 1-2 weeks.

-In the freezer: It should keep for 2-3 months.
+- In the freezer: It should keep for 2-3 months.
 Ensure proper thawing at room temperature.

-To serve, simply slice your tsoureki into 1-1/2 cm/1-inch slices.
+To serve, simply slice your Tsoureki into 1-1/2 cm/1-inch slices.
 When freshly made, your tsoureki is soft and fluffy.
 If you have stored it in the fridge or freezer, you may want to pop it in the microwave for 10-15 seconds.
 It even tastes delicious toasted with some butter!